louketo/louketo-proxy/README.md

 In order to remain stateless and not have to rely on a central cache to persist the 'refresh_tokens', the refresh token is encrypted and added as a cookie using *crypto/aes*.
 Naturally the key must be the same if your running behind a load balancer etc. The key length should either 16 or 32 bytes depending or whether you want AES-128 or AES-256.

-#### **- Validation Only**
+#### **- ClientID & Secret**

-Note, you are getting the token issued by another means and can switch the proxy into validation only mode, with --token-validation-only=true.
-The proxy will not permit oauth login, but it will validate the token and signature, as well as implementing uri role admissions.
+Note, the client secret is optional are is only only for setups where the oauth provider is using access_type = confidential; if the provider is 'public' simple add the client id.
+Alternatively, you might not need the proxy to perform the oauth authentication flow and instead simply verify the identity token (a potential role permissions), in which case, again just drop the client secret and use the client id and discovery-url.

 #### **- Claim Matching**